 Commitment to Safety: The ECP recognizes that safety is the paramount criterion in all aspects and activities for the benefit of the horse, rider, and the sport of eventing.

-Continuing Education: The ECP is committed to instructors becoming model teachers and horsemen through their ongoing commitment to lifelong learning.
+Continuing Education: The ECP is committed to coaches becoming model teachers and horsemen through their ongoing commitment to lifelong learning.

 Commitment to Classical Principles: The ECP adheres to a foundation of classical methodology and principles for the development and training of horses and riders.